Reading records

 .

 To access a log group, use its name or unique ID.
-To find them, get a list of log groups in the folder.
-If you don't specify the name or ID, records are returned from the default log group in the current folder.
+To find them out, get a list of log groups in the folder.
+If you do not specify the name or ID, the output will contain records from the default log group in the current folder.
+You can skip the --group-name

-You can limit the number of records returned using the --limit
+To limit the number of output records, use the --limit

-To view the records in JSON format, run the command:
+To view the records in JSON format, run this command:

 yc logging read --group-name=default --format=json